jayantpendharkar/G4RadiationDosimeterSRE/README.md

 5. visualizing the simulation during the run time using OpenGL, <br />
 6. analyzed the simulated output using IDL and R, <br />
 7. Demonstrated that it is possible to identify and infer the energy of protons and alpha particles using 2 detectors sanwiched with a high absorber, and <br />
-8. Presented the results in the XXVIth Astronomical Society of India meeting (2009).
+8. Presented the results in the [Astronomical Society of India](https://www.astron-soc.in/) meeting.

 ![enedep](https://github.com/jayantpendharkar/G4RadiationDosimeterSRE/blob/master/RadDosi_endep.png)